You deserve to know exactly what you are buying.

 - Electrical Systems:

 - Wiring, outlets, panels, and overall system capacity.
-Service condition and capacity, electrical raceways, lighting, outlets
+Service condition and capacity, electrical raceways, lighting, and outlets

 - Plumbing Systems: